sambaiz/cdkbot/README.md

 Before running a command, base (where to merge) branch is merged internally so it is needed to resolve conflicts if it occurred.

-- `/diff`: cdk diff all stacks (run automatically when open PR and push to PR)
+- `/diff`: cdk diff all stacks.
+Run automatically when open PR and push to PR.
 - `/deploy [stack1 stack2 ...]`: cdk deploy.
+If not specify stacks, all stacks are passed.
+- `/rollback [stack1 stack2 ...]`: cdk deploy at base branch.
 If not specify stacks, all stacks are passed.

 ![run /diff and /deploy](./doc-assets/run-diff-deploy.png)